Khiro95/Awqat-Salaat/README.md

   ![Right-click on taskbar again and this time Awqat Salaat name will appear under Toolbars](images/installation_step2.png)
 - Now the widget should appear on the taskbar.
 Click on it to show settings panel then enter the necessary inputs and click on ✔️ to save changes.
+  Note that you only need to configure the service you wish to use, unless you want both.

   ![The widget appear on the taskbar and settings panel open](images/installation_step3_1_en.png)
   ![The settings panel show Islamic Finder service settings](images/installation_step3_2_en.png)